Course Descriptions

 or

 This advancing fun one-semester course aims to develop the art student’s drawing and painting techniques through direct connections and influences with Indonesian Culture.
-Within a curriculum emphasizing Indonesian drawing, batik, and painting techniques, art students will work from direct observation, researched images, and imagination.
+Within a curriculum emphasizing Indonesian drawing, painting, and mulit-media techniques, art students will work from direct observation, researched images, and imagination.
 Visual arts techniques and concepts are explored while developing a stronger understanding of the elements of art and principles of design.
 Increased understanding of historically valued and contemporary Indonesian artists founded in Indonesian Studies: Art and Culture 1 will increasingly strengthen the student’s holistic understanding of our host country.
 Where appropriate in the course, students will incorporate technology into their artistic learning.
-A visual journal will be created for documenting his or her Indonesian Studies journey from initial design ideas to the completion of final Indonesian inspired artworks each concluding with a self-evaluation using the 'Elements of Art and Principles of Design.'
-This course is highly recommended for art students interested in Advanced Art 2D, AP Drawing, AP 2D Art and Design, and IB Visual Arts.
+A visual journal will be created for documenting his or her Indonesian Studies journey from initial design ideas to the completion of final Indonesian inspired artworks each concluding with a self-evaluation.
+This course is highly recommended for art students interested in future courses: Advanced Art 2D, AP Drawing, AP 2D Art and Design, and IB Visual Arts.

 One semester - 0.5 credit